Maple Ridge: A Place to Call Home

 What kind of housing are you considering and where will it be built?

-Anne asked over 3 years agoThese meetings are an opportunity for dialogue between BC Housing, community partners and members of the community.
+Anne asked almost 4 years agoThese meetings are an opportunity for dialogue between BC Housing, community partners and members of the community.
 BC Housing wants to hear from the community on what they believe are the housing priorities for Maple Ridge.

 Once we have a better understanding of the community’s perspective on housing, we will work with local partners and government to determine the next steps forward to address the urgent need for safe and secure housing in Maple Ridge.